MarklarMarklar/octatrack-chatbot/README.md

 # octatrack-chatbot
-chatbot for the Electron Octatrack
+chatbot for the Elektron Octatrack